-The column by Tony Burman, former head of Al Jazeera English and CBC News, who teaches journalism at Ryerson University, is partly Burman’s attempt to insert himself into the ANC’s centenary — he was a producer when a CBC host interviewed Mandela at his house in Soweto shortly after his release.
+The column by Tony Burman, former head of Al Jazeera English and CBC News, who teaches journalism at Ryerson University in Toronto, is partly Burman’s attempt to insert himself into the ANC’s centenary; he was a producer when a CBC host interviewed Mandela at his house in Soweto shortly after his release.
 But at the heart of the piece is Burman going on about how great Mandela is and how great the ANC was led by this light.
 In the absence of analysis, comes nostalgia.
 And once more, the ANC’s ‘golden age’ led by its coterie of golden cadres is juxtaposed with its meagre present.

 In his article, Mandela stated that the ANC with its talented leadership collectives and millions of members and supporters could not possibly simply be a rubber stamp for his ideas.
 It is another myth about Mandela that has established traction in the popular liberal democratic imagination — that he is the man of peace without whom South Africa would have descended into the hell of bloody civil war.
 The Toronto Star reinforces this legend by suggesting that the terrorism charges that Mandela was incarcerated for were “phony”.
 Well, the law was certainly problematic.
 But Madiba was at the helm of an underground army.
 He reminds us that he had to be convinced by other ANC decision-makers of the value in suspending armed struggle in 1990.
 Why is it so damn hard to imagine that Mandela is great and wonderful and not a saint?
 Too often, in our desire to have lived amongst the exceptional, we inadvertently dehumanize the ones we seek to valorize.